do6uk/meshcore_multitcp/README.md

 -v maximizes CLI-output

+-f sets secondary IP & port for listening to clients using message-storage (see S&F)

+-sql activates message-storage for clients which connect at second ip/port given by -f (see S&F)

 After meshcore_multitcp is running you can connect your clients to IP/port set with -s

+## S&F - store & forward messages

+Using option -sql meshcore-multitcp will store all incomming private & channel messages in local sqlite3-database.
+If client connects at secondary ip/port given by -f meshcore-multitcp will forward all stored messages since last message exchange.
+Dumping large number of messages can cause hung up clients and messages could be lost.

+WARNING: Actually theres no database-clean-up - so if you connect a new client first time, meshcore-multitcp will try to forward all known messages.

 ## what you should know before you start